core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'container' Data Node {#container}

 Collections such as containers, list instances, notifications, RPC inputs, RPC outputs, action inputs and action outputs MUST be encoded using a CBOR map data item (major type 5).
 A map is comprised of pairs of data items, with each data item consisting of a key and a value.
-Each key within the CBOR map is set to a data node identifier, each value is set to the value of this data node instance.
+Each key within the CBOR map is set to a data node identifier, each value is set to the value of this data node instance according to the instance datatype.

 This specification supports two type of keys; SID as defined in {{-core-sid}} encoded using CBOR unsigned or signed integers and member names as defined in {{RFC7951}} encoded using CBOR text strings.
 The use of CBOR byte strings for keys is reserved for future extensions.